Enable "JavaScript" and reload this page to see email links. How to Start a Folk Dance Club

 ARTICLE IV: Management of the Club

 Section 1.
-The membership of the Club shall elect sevel members who shall constitute the Board of Directors, each of whom shall serve for a term of one year.
+The membership of the Club shall elect several members who shall constitute the Board of Directors, each of whom shall serve for a term of one year.
 Directors may succeed themselves for more than one term.
 Vacancies occurring on the Board of Directors may be filled by a vote of a majority of the remaining Directors.

 Section 2.
 The Board of Directors shall have general supervision of the affairs of the Club, shall meet periodically to conduct business of the Club, and shall make recommendations to the Membership as appropriate.
 It shall meet periodically at the call of the President.
 However, action of the Board of Directors also may be taken by email, so long as no Director objects to its use.